xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Server_Timing($string)`

-Returns an array of associative arrays containing the metric name, description and duration (if supplied), or `null` if the field value is invalid.
+Returns an array of associative arrays containing the metric name, description and duration (if supplied), or `null` if the field value is malformed.

 Example: